akiola/Codepath-SITE-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 If I had more time, I would make the game more interactive and difficult.
-Implement animations to announce game win and losses.
+Implement animations to announce game win and losses and keep track of the number of lives the player is has left.
 I would also like to make it a twwo player game where users can compete over a server.
 The script.js has a lot of global variable and constants that make the code slow and inefficient.
 I will also refactor certain functions by implementing a single function to handle closely related operations.